trx88/TwoDesperadosXO/README.md

 * <a href="https://github.com/jackyyang09/Simple-Unity-Audio-Manager">AudioManager</a>

 ## Notes
-Run the game from the PlayScene only to avoid the errors with AudioManager missing from the GameScene (it's DontDestroyOnLoad singleton, and it'll get there 😄).
+Run the game from the PlayScene only to avoid the errors with AudioManager missing from the GameScene (it's a DontDestroyOnLoad singleton, so it'll get there 😄).

 ### Audio files missing
 If this happens, please rebuild the AudioLibrary shown in the screenshot.